 - Experience Fiordland national park, the largest of New Zealand’s fourteen national parks and a UNESCO World Heritage Area.

 - Jaw dropping Milford Sound, a water inlet carved out by the movement of glaciers a few thousand years ago.
 The peaks that this glacial activity left behind are stunning.
 It truly has to be seen to be believed, and you’ll need to take one of the Milford Sound cruises to make that happen.

 - Explore the sun-kissed shores of Abel Tasman either on foot or in a kayak

 - Our signature off-the-beaten path experiences and an in-depth spirited journey.

 Welcome to Queenstown.
-Our on location represent will meet you and provide you with all relevant tour documentation and support.
+Our on location representative will meet you at the airport and provide you with all the relevant tour documentation and support.
 You can choose a self-drive option and proceed to the car rental area to pick up your vehicle and drive to your hotel.
 Or, try our our fully escorted tours.
 For private tours we provide a transfer from Queenstown Airport to your hotel.
 The remainder of the day is at leisure after your long flight.

 4 star Novotel

 5 star Spire or Queenstown Hotel